 Assessments can be conducted by phone or in person.

-Assessment information must be entered into TWIST, within two business days, under the Optional Question tab, which is accessible from the Intake Common screen.

-Entry of assessment information must not preclude other routine data entry required to track services or training in TWIST.

 Tele-Center staff makes the final determination—based on the assessment provided by Workforce Solutions Office staff—on whether training is recognized as TWC approved.

 D-406: Unemployment Benefits Appeals

 Boards must be aware of the following circumstances that involve Board and Workforce Solutions Office staff in the UI appeals process: